-Two indispensable themes in every work Taïa has produced thus far are the power of cinema and imagery, and the power of the Mother.
+Two indispensable themes in every work Taïa has produced thus far are the power of cinema and imagery and the power of the Mother.
 From Salvation Army to Infidels, the Mother is ever-present.
-Whether it is Slima in the latter, or M’Barka is his other works, the son-mother dynamic wields a potency unlike any other in his characters’ lives.
-Even in a story entirely unrelated -- about meeting the writer Starobinski -- Taïa ends with her name, her pride in Abdellah: “M’Barka must be proud of me.”
+Whether it is Slima in the latter, or M’Barka in his other works, the son-mother dynamic wields a potency unlike any other in his characters’ lives.
+Even in a story entirely unrelated – about meeting the writer Starobinski – Taïa ends with her name and her pride in Abdellah: “M’Barka must be proud of me.”

-In fact, the body itself -- one’s own body, the family body, and the national body -- is the third theme in both this collection and Taia’s other works.
+The body itself – one’s own body, the family body, and the national body – is the third theme in this collection and Taia’s other works.
 “From One Body to Another” is more poetic than prose and an unparalleled standout in the collection.
-It's short, but packed with astounding power.
+It is short but packed with astounding power.
 In it, Taïa says more about men and women and bodies and privacy than two dozen academic theses on the subjects.
 He illustrates the power of art to help illuminate these universal elements far more powerfully than many wasted pages of modern academe.
 He reiterates his talent effortlessly and reminds us why he is one of the most underrated authors of our time.

 A few moments later, her father joined his little Eve in her preferred mode of dress… I watched and watched.
 And suddenly, I found myself in a different hamam, full to the brim, too noisy… This was how I came to understand that women were much more tolerant than men, much freer.
 I got the message and, as I left the hamam that night, unwashed… I smiled at the little six-year-old girl, with her naked and lovely body, murmuring ‘Thanks’ under my breath.

-“The Only Mirror” continues this meditation on the body and on intimacy.
-In it, Taïa writes an ode to himself simultaneously divorced of eroticism and intimately rewarding.
-It is Taïa at his best -- an assortment of poetry and imagery that combines the individual body and the family body and knowing oneself both through and in contrast to each.
-It’s a theme throughout all of the collection (“She inhabited us and we inhabited her.
+“The Only Mirror” continues this meditation on the body and intimacy.
+In it, Taïa writes an ode to himself, divorced by eroticism and intimately rewarding.
+It is Taïa at his best — an assortment of poetry and imagery that combines the individual body and the family body and knowing oneself through and in contrast to each.
+It’s a theme throughout the collection (“She inhabited us and we inhabited her.
 We’d slip under her skin and she would slip under all of ours,” page 91).

-Taïa writes about sex, about women and men, and their habits and incompatibilities with an appreciation and understanding that is rarely encountered anymore.
+Taïa writes about sex, women and men, and their habits and incompatibilities with an appreciation and understanding that is rarely encountered.
 He doesn’t share the sexual anxiety that might prevent his American peers from writing so candidly.
-Perhaps it’s his education in France, perhaps it's his upbringing in Morocco, or most likely it’s both.
+Perhaps it’s his education in France, his upbringing in Morocco, or most likely, it’s both.